 Online patient reviews of clinical services, hospitals, imaging centers, and labs abound.
 Customer review portals have proliferated in recent years, and comments help patients select their clinicians.
 Online patient reviews require the patient to find the site and make a comment.
 Typically patients with complaints go through the effort if they were frustrated with their care.
 Others do not.

 An alternative to this passive data collection is to actively ask every patient to make a comment.
 These solicited comments provide a snapshot of the experiences of the patients with the clinic services and care.
 Solicited patient reviews can be a replacement for longer satisfaction surveys.
-They typically have higher response rate, provide more nuanced insight into patient experiences, are easier to complete, and, as we will show shortly, provide quantitative benchmarks for quality-improvement efforts.
+They typically have a higher response rate, provide more nuanced insight into patient experiences, are easier to complete, and, as we will show shortly, provide quantitative benchmarks for quality-improvement efforts.
 First, reviews are analyzed for phrases and key words that can classify the comment as complaint or praise.
 Then, time to complaints is used as a marker for patient satisfaction.
 The longer the time to next complaint, the better the situation.

 Alemi and colleagues (Alemi et al. 2008) report soliciting comments from consecutive patients in a hospital-based clinic using a comment card.
 They asked each patient, “What worked well and what needs improvement?”
 The question can be asked by email or text (in the latter case, the response is immediately available for analysis).
-It was asked through a comment card.
+In Alemi et al. (2008), it was asked through a comment card.
 Data were collected from December 12 through December 28—a relatively short interval.
 The receptionist handed the card containing the question and asked patients to respond and drop the card in a mailbox.
-Telephone follow ups are routinely done for long surveys because many patients do not respond.
+Telephone follow-ups are routinely done for long surveys because many patients do not respond.
 For short comments, there is less need for reminders or duplicate requests.
 In this case, no telephone follow-up was done.
 Among the patients, 34 percent responded.

 Exhibit 8.6 shows the comments provided in response to the open-ended question.
 These comments can be analyzed using time-between control charts, in this case documenting time to complaints.
 A computer or a human reviewer classifies comments into complaints or praise; some may be neither.
 Analysis of the responses in exhibit 8.6 indicated that there were many positive responses and four complaints.
 These complaints indicate how the clinic could be improved, even though the vast majority of patients are satisfied with care.
 Note that many of the patient complaints do not fit standard responses for patient satisfaction surveys.
 For example, two patients complained about discomfort during the process of care: